A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 In the GFC2 model, the accumulation of the total energy lost by radiative cooling, $E_{\rm cool}$, (equation~\ref{eq:E_cool_GFC2}) is biased low.
 This results as follows.
-The mass of the cooled gas, $M_{\rm cooled}$, is gradually removed from the hot gas halo, which allows this halo to contract towards the halo centre (this is reasonable for a physical model, since the gas which has cooled down would not provide any pressure support).
+The mass of the cooled gas, $M_{\rm cooled}$, is gradually removed from the hot gas halo, which allows this halo to contract towards the halo centre.
 Accordingly, the contribution of this removed gas to the total energy radiated away should also be removed.
 The GFC2 cooling model subtracts the total thermal energy of the removed gas from the total energy radiated away according to equation~(\ref{eq:E_cool_GFC2}).
 This subtraction would be correct if this cooling model correctly accumulated the energy radiated away, which, for each gas shell is $\tilde{\Lambda}(T_{\rm vir}) \rho_{\rm hot}^2(r)dV\Delta t$, where $\tilde{\Lambda}(T)$ is the cooling function, $\rho_{\rm hot}(r)$ is the density of the shell of radius $r$ and $dV$ its volume, while $\Delta t$ is the timestep.
 However, the GFC2 model instead uses the rough approximation $\tilde{\Lambda} \rho_{\rm hot}(r)\bar{\rho}_{\rm hot}dV\Delta t$, with $\bar{\rho}_{\rm hot}$ the mean density of the hot gas halo, so if the cooling happens in the inner region of the hot gas halo (typical in the slow cooling regime), where $\rho_{\rm hot}(r)>\bar{\rho}_{\rm hot}$, then this approximation undererestimates the energy lost by cooling, and the above subtraction removes more energy than necessary.
 This would lead to an underestimation of $t_{\rm cool,avail}$, and since $t_{\rm ff,avail}$ is calculated in a similar way, it is also underestimated.
 Furthermore, at early times, the cooling is so fast that the derived $t_{\rm ff,avail}$ can easily lead to $r_{\rm ff}>r_{\rm vir}$, so the total energy used to calculate $t_{\rm ff,avail}$ is frequently reset to its limit value described above, while the energy used for $t_{\rm cool,avail}$ gradually accumulates to larger values.
 As a result, $t_{\rm ff,avail}$ is more sensitive to the biased subtraction.
 At late times, the underestimation of $t_{\rm ff,avail}$ can lead to $r_{\rm ff}$ being too small, and sometimes $r_{\rm ff}<r_{\rm cool}$ even for halos in the slow cooling regime.
 If the value of $r_{\rm ff}$ at the current timestep is smaller than that at the previous step, then no cool gas is accreted by the central galaxy, and there is a drop in the cooling rate.

 Note that although both the GFC1 and GFC2 cooling models generate many artificial drops in mass cooling rates, the effects on the cumulative mass cooled down are not very strong, as can be seen from the right column in Fig.~\ref{fig:SA_comp_indi_halo_slow_cooling}.
 This is because typically each drop only lasts for a short time.